Contact:

 Rehabilitation and renewal: methods and interfaces

 Gas pipes are replaced conventionally as part of maintenance or rehabilitated by trenchless methods (e.g., relining, close-fit, segment replacement).
 Interfaces with construction arise when opening and reinstating structures, shafts, and building entries.
 Functional spaces in sleeves and wall penetrations must be upgraded so that tightness, fire protection, and corrosion protection are ensured.
 Mechanical methods using concrete crushers and rock and concrete splitters minimize vibrations and protect adjacent lines and built-ins.
+Tie-ins, pressure testing, and commissioning sequences are to be planned with defined acceptance criteria and hold points.

 Documentation and quality assurance